-Hindustan Times was started in the year 1924 as a daily newspaper of English language.
+The Marketing mix of Hindustan Times analyses the 4Ps of Hindustan Times, including the Product, Price, Place, and Promotions.
+Hindustan Times was started in 1924 as a daily newspaper in English.
 It was launched by Mahatma Gandhi to act as a voice against the British Raj.
-HT Media is a public limited company of Indian origin and was founded in the year 1993.
-It occupies the second position in print media sector in terms of circulation on daily basis.
-In the year 2003, media mass holdings of this company were incorporated under one umbrella HT Media Ltd. It faces competition from the following rival companies-
+HT Media is a public limited company of Indian origin founded in 1993.
+It occupies the second position in the print media sector in terms of circulation daily.
+In 2003, the mass media holdings of this company were incorporated under one umbrella, HT Media Ltd. It faces competition from the following rival companies-

 - Indian Express

 - The Hindu

 - Type: English-language daily newspaper

 - Founded: 1924

 - Key people: Shobhana Bhartia (Chairman) and Aroon Purie (CEO)

 Table of Contents

 HT Media is one of the best-name brands in the media circuit and has holdings in digital, electronic, and print media.